abramsymons/freedomland/README.md

 # Ether dollar & Cryptocongress
-**A Window to the Future of Ethereum as a Free Economic Territory**
+*A Window to the Future of Ethereum as a Free Economic Territory*

+&nbsp;

 Wiki section of this repository is a place for Ether dollar & Cryptocongress documents.